bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

    aws_auth_sign_version = 2

 Main differences are, that :file:`aws_region` is not required and :file:`aws_auth_sign_version = 2` instead of 4.

+.. limitation:: Maximum of 9'999 chunks

+   You have to make sure that your :config:option:`dir/pool/MaximumVolumeBytes` divided by the `chunk size` doesn't exceed 9'999.

+   Example: Maximum Volume Bytes = 300 GB, and chunk size = 100 MB -> 3'000 is ok.

 Troubleshooting
 ~~~~~~~~~~~~~~~